KarenEnfield/metriks/README.md

 # metriks

-Metriks observability program for tcp-related activity on a server
+Metriks observability program for monitoring tcp-related activity

-Observe TCP-related activity obtained through eBPF linux kernel filtering.
+Data obtained through eBPF linux kernel filtering in a Docker container running on macOS
-Linux kernel observations are from Docker containers on MacOS.

 TCP observations are streamed as data to Kafka, also running in a Docker container on macOS

-## Install Data processor / eBPF collector w/ data send to Kafka
+## Data Processor
 [Link to BPF README](./bpf/Readme.md)

 ## Kafka Prerequisite (with Zookeeper)